Favour, Benice, and Francis –all siblings – were delighted when the news broke that they would soon stop racing down Edewe River to fetch water.

 A pump house constructed beside Obuh River where CGC dammed the water, and to supply water to the main station at Ugboha and Uromi was under lock and key when this reporter visited.
 And there were no workers in sight.

-A bridge constructed by the Chinese firm on the river to link the next village is in bad shape.
+A makeshift bridge constructed by the Chinese firm on the river to link the next village is in bad shape.
+It was apparent that it was done without any quality control from the supervisory government agency.

 Apparently constructed from metal scraps and slabs, the bridge is already showing signs of rust and imminent collapse.
 There are no hand railings to support pedestrians or prevent them from falling into the river, which flows at a high currency.